This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 And, if you’re willing to do a little more digging, there are tons of local grants offered to support small fashion businesses.
 In fact, one of my Canadian students just received a $35,000 local government grant to kickstart her lingerie company.

-FIVE: A Focus On Ethical & Sustainable Manufacturing
+SIX: A Focus On Ethical & Sustainable Manufacturing

 Followers of my content will know this topic is close to my heart and foundational to my brand.
 So you can imagine why I get excited talking about Canada as a world model for transforming standards around sustainability and ethical production.